Martchus/tageditor/README.md

     - This feature is still experimental.
 The script API is still subject to change.
     - The script needs to be ECMAScript as supported by the Qt framework.
     - This feature requires the tag editor to be configured with Qt QML as JavaScript provider at compile time.
-Checkout the build instructions under "Building with Qt GUI" for details.
+Check out the build instructions under "Building with Qt GUI" for details.
     - The script needs to export a `main()` function.
 This function is invoked for every file and passed an object representing the current file as first argument.
 The file only modified if `main()` returns a truthy value or `undefined`; otherwise the file is skipped completely (and thus not modified at all, so values passed via `--values` are not applied).
-    - Checkout the file [`resources/scripts/scriptapi/resize-covers.js`](resources/scripts/scriptapi/resize-covers.js)
+    - Check out the file [`resources/scripts/scriptapi/resize-covers.js`](resources/scripts/scriptapi/resize-covers.js)
       in this repository that scales all cover images in a file down to the specified maximum size.
       It can be invoked like this: